-EuroHealthNet Guide for Financing Health Promotion
+EuroHealthNet Guide for Financing Prevention and Health Promotion

-2.2.3.
 More effective and new collaborations

 Evidence shows that cross-sector collaboration can play an important role in designing, implementing, and financing effective health-promoting services.
 These collaborations can take many forms, including formal joint ventures, public-private partnerships, or coordinated efforts with insurance and pension funds.
 They offer a range of different sectors the opportunity to become involved in aligning their work towards common targets and view health promotion as a shared investment.